 For women trying to conceive naturally, higher vitamin D levels are associated with higher odds of conception.
-Studies also show that higher vitamin D levels in the follicular fluid may improve embryo implantation rate and the outcome of in vitro fertilization (IVF) for women.
+Studies also show that higher vitamin D levels in the follicular fluid may improve embryo implantation rate and the outcome of fertility treatments.
 Several studies have linked normal vitamin D levels with higher IVF pregnancy rates and live birth rates.

 Your vitamin D levels remain important throughout pregnancy.
 Most reproductive health experts believe that maintaining a normal vitamin D level during pregnancy is critical.
-A normal vitamin D level during pregnancy may improve pregnancy outcomes.
-It has been linked to a reduction of complications such as preterm birth, gestational diabetes, and infant infection.
+A normal vitamin D level during pregnancy may improve pregnancy outcomes and it has been linked to a reduction of pregnancy complications.

 3. Vitamin D and fertility for men.

 Maintaining a normal vitamin D level is not only important for women trying to conceive.
 It can benefit the male partner as well.
 Studies have found a direct relationship between vitamin D levels and an improved ability of sperm to begin a pregnancy, both during ovulation induction and timed intercourse.
 Normal vitamin D levels have also been linked to healthy semen quality and sperm motility (movement), which may help improve pregnancy rates.

 4. You can get vitamin D from the sun, but it’s not so easy.